ddrohan/web-app-dev-labs/lab3/step_4.md

 ```
 If you try and test it, it may still not be functioning correctly - can you explain why, and how to fix it?

+The problem lies in the fact that this controller is in a separate file so the ***